Dog walking

-Dog walking is the act of a person walking with a dog, typically from the dog's residence and then returning.
+Dog walking, also known as walkies, is the act of a person walking with a dog, typically from the dog's residence and then returning.
 Leashes are commonly used for this.
 Both owners and pets receive many benefits, including exercise and companionship.

 Description

 Dogs are restrained by a collar around their neck or a harness, or by simply following their guardian with familiarity and verbal control.
 Commonly, the dog is walked by the guardian or another family member, but there are also professional dog walkers.

 Dog owners can also go hiking with their dogs.
 Many trails mandate that the dogs are on leash, in view of the dogs' safety and the safety of other hikers.